ibm-cloud-docs/satellite/iam.md

 | List the {{site.data.keyword.satelliteshort}} endpoints that a client (source) is configured for and the enabled status of the client (source) for each endpoint. | `GET /v1​/locations​/{location_id}​/sources​/{source_id}​/endpoints` | | | | | | ![Feature available.](images/icon-checkmark-filled.svg) |	|
 | Enable or disable a client (source) for one or more {{site.data.keyword.satelliteshort}} endpoints.	| `PATCH ​/v1​/locations​/{location_id}​/sources​/{source_id}​/endpoints` | | | | | | | ![Feature available.](images/icon-checkmark-filled.svg) |
 {: class="comparison-tab-table"}
-{: caption="Actions that you can take with service access roles." caption-side="top"}
+{: caption="Actions that you can take with service access roles." caption-side="bottom"}
 {: #service-table1}
 {: tab-title="Link"}
 {: tab-group="iam-service"}